Sam Watters

 Samuel Joshua Watters (born July 23, 1970) is an American singer, songwriter, record producer and record executive.
 Watters was a member of the multi-platinum selling 1990s R&B group Color Me Badd and co-authored many of their hits including "I Adore Mi Amor", and "All 4 Love".
 Watters has also written and produced songs for Grammy-winning and nominated artists such as American Idol winners Fantasia, Kelly Clarkson and Jordin Sparks, and other superstars such as Céline Dion, Whitney Houston, Leona Lewis, and Anastacia.
 Watters is a member of the production/songwriting team The Runaways including fellow hitmakers Rico Love, Wayne Wilkins, Ryan Tedder, and Louis Biancaniello.

 Music career

 Color Me Badd

 Watters formed what later would be known as the R&B singing group Color Me Badd in high school along with fellow members Mark Calderon, Kevin Thornton, and Bryan Abrams.
 After forming, the group was soon discovered by Robert "Kool" Bell of Kool and the Gang fame.
 Bell introduced them to his management team and the group were soon signed to Giant Records in 1990.

-Watters and Color Me Badd sold 8.8 million records over their career and had nine Top 40 Hits on the Billboard Hot 100 including three number ones with "I Wanna Sex You Up" (No. 1 Billboard R&B and No. 2 Billboard Hot 100), I Adore Mi Amor" and "All 4 Love".
-Color Me Badd disbanded in 1998 and Watters went on to pursue a career in production and songwriting.
+As part of Color Me Badd, Watters and his band mates sold 8.8 million records over their career and had nine Top 40 Hits on the Billboard Hot 100 including three number ones with "I Wanna Sex You Up" (No. 1 Billboard R&B and No. 2 Billboard Hot 100), I Adore Mi Amor" and "All 4 Love".
+Once Color Me Badd disbanded in 1998, Watters elected to pursue a career in music production and songwriting.